-The bill amends the Michigan Vehicle Code to allow villages, cities, and townships with populations of fewer than 65,000 individuals, based on the most recent federal decennial census, to permit the operation of golf carts on their streets.
-It specifies that these local governments can establish regulations for golf cart operation, including maintaining a list of registered golf carts and their operators without charging a fee.
-The bill also outlines the conditions under which a county board of commissioners can disapprove the operation of golf carts, emphasizing the need for public hearings and notifications.
+This bill amends the Michigan Vehicle Code to allow villages, cities, and townships with populations of fewer than 65,000 individuals to permit the operation of golf carts on their streets.
+The previous population threshold of 30,000 has been increased to 65,000.
+Local governments can establish regulations for golf cart operation, including maintaining a list of registered golf carts and operators without charging a fee.
+The bill also outlines the conditions under which a county board of commissioners can disapprove the operation of golf carts based on environmental or public safety concerns.

 House Introduced Bill: 257.657